tegan-wambold/ER-Performance-Metrics/README.md

 # ER-Performance-Metrics
 This Power BI Report analyzes key emergency room performance metrics to understand how staffing, wait times, and patient satisfaction affect each other.
-Using simulated hospital data, the report provides insight into the operational efficicnecy, patient outcomes, and the relationship between nursre-to-patient ratios and service quality.
+Using simulated hospital data, the report provides insight into the operational efficiency, patient outcomes, and the relationship between nurse-to-patient ratios and service quality.

 <img width="2323" height="638" alt="image" src="https://github.com/user-attachments/assets/00d51779-5379-48e0-99c3-014575172e69" />